ericnishio/express-boilerplate/README.md

 ## Start dev server

-(Run the tests to lift up the database container.)
+Run the tests once to start the database container.

 ```
 yarn start